Repository Reporting and Blockchain

-Trade Repository Reporting is probably one of the most interesting use cases of the XVA Blockchain, as the benefits from applying blockchain technology to this use cases are directly related to the general characteristics of the blockchain and immediately apparent:
+Trade Repository Reporting is probably one of the most interesting use cases of XVA Blockchain, as the benefits from applying blockchain technology to use cases in regulatory reporting are directly related to the general characteristics of the blockchain and immediately apparent:

 - Risk reduction from decentral structure and transparency.
 In contrast to centralized IT systems our distributed ledger technology will reduce operational risk completely.
 There is no risk of terror attacks and there is no risk of internal fraud.
 Therefore contingency plans, secondary emergency locations and four-eyes-principles will vanish.

 - Massive efficiency improvements as a result.
 The superior security of blockchain technology reduces costs for Repository Reporting services tremendously and enables us to offer a very competitive offering to the existing market players.

 - Extremely efficient processing for reconciliation of data.
 Especially regarding the mandatory “double sided reporting” introduced by regulations like SFTR or EMIR Refit.

 - Delegated Regulatory Reporting to DTCC for all reporting obligations e.g. CSDR and data enrichment services on- and off-blockchain.